-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 2.3.3 Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, Public meetings on specific issues, service user groups, Community Planning process, Complaints Procedure, Community Councils and the new local partnerships.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance consultation mechanisms such as the Public Services Panel, community planning conferences and online consultation.
+Communications Channels The Council communicates with members of the community and its stakeholders (and vice versa) through several mechanisms including: Tenant Forums Community Planning Groups Community Councils New Local Partnerships Council Website Complaints procedure Public Performance report Customer Service Centre Channels 2.3.3 Encouraging, collecting and evaluating the views and experience of communities, citizens, service users and organisations of different backgrounds including reference to future needs.
+Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, Public meetings on specific issues, service user groups, Community Planning process, Complaints Procedure, Community Councils and the new local partnerships.
 Members of the public are also able to contact the Council through the website and can take part in consultations or complete complaints forms.

-Community planning structure - Renfrewshire Forum for Empowering Communities Review of Community Planning Partners was approved by full Council in December 2016 Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Community planning structure - Renfrewshire Forum for Empowering Communities Review of Community Planning Partners was approved by full Council in December 2016 The Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
 It provides meaningful, sustained and effective engagement with communities and citizens.
 It values the knowledge, skills, capacity and potential that Renfrewshire communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
 The aim is to localise decision-making and accountability as far as possible and work co-operatively with communities.
-The Empowering Communities Board is led by Engage Renfrewshire, the 3 rd sector interface.
+The Empowering Communities Board is led by Engage Renfrewshire, the Third Sector Interface.
 The forum acts as a sounding board of the Community Planning Partnership in the development of community capacity building, consultation and communication.
 At community planning conferences, community planning partners engage with individuals and representatives from local community and voluntary sector organisations.
+Local Partnerships Participatory budgeting programme - Celebrating Renfrewshire Following on from extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
+These partnerships adopt a more informal and inclusive approach as part of a drive to ensure community voices are heard on local issues.
+Community Representatives now sit alongside Elected Members and Community Councils for the seven Local Partnerships.
+During 2019 local Partnerships discussed and agreed initial Local Priorities.
+These Local Priorities have informed the work plan for the